Ethiopia Drone Network

 Red Lightning Partners with Water Mission in Turkey

-On February 6th, a 7.8 magnitude earthquake occurred in southern Turkey and northern Syria.
-This event and the subsequent aftershocks has led more than 58,000 deaths, 130,000 injured, and 3 million displaced.
+On February 6th, a 7.8 magnitude earthquake struck southern Turkey and northern Syria, resulting in over 58,000 deaths, 130,000 injuries, and the displacement of 3 million people.

-Red Lightning deployed Michael to Turkey to help Water Mission provide fresh water to those displaced by the earthquakes.
-He trained local staff on team leadership and project management for long-term success.
+In response, Red Lightning deployed a team member to Turkey to assist Water Mission in providing fresh water to those displaced by the disaster.
+The team also trained local staff on leadership and project management to ensure long-term success in recovery efforts.

 Women’s Clinic in Eswatini